elunna/nerfhack-changelog/README.md

 * Almost all Sokoban levels ensure a spare boulder in case of mistakes or misfortune.

 ### Fort Ludios
+* The portal to Fort Ludios is placed in the first eligible vault generated (from xnh/unnethack).
 * Ported two Fort Ludios variants (Evil/Un)
 * Some mermaids were added to patrol the moats.